 The only downside to a cellophane hair treatment is that it doesn’t last very long.

 That’s because the color is just deposited on your hair shaft.
 It can’t lighten your hair, so in order to get a tinted result, you need to apply a darker shade or one that’s similar to your natural hair color.
 Clear cellophane, on the other hand, coats each strand in protein to keep it looking lustrous.

 Cellophane hair treatments usually last for 8 to 12 weeks.
 If you color your hair however, the color disappears faster the more often you wash.

 1. Cellophane hair treatment adds natural shine to your locks.

 More than just a hair coloring process, a cellophane hair treatment also adds a whole lot of shine and brilliance to your hair.
 This is perfect if you feel as though your hair is getting dryer by the minute and would want to add some color without damaging it even more.
 With cellophane hair treatment, you’ll leave the salon with silky, lustrous hair along with the color of your choice.

 Editor’s Tip: Maintain your shiny hair by using SheaMoisture Coconut & Hibiscus Curl & Shine Conditioner.
-It only takes a minute for this intensive conditioner created for dry and frizzy hair to restore lost moisture and help undo all the damage has been done to your mane.
+It only takes a minute for this intensive conditioner, to help add moisture and shine to your strands.

 2. It takes less time to finish compared with other treatments.